timmayg/clus2023-devwks-2008/02-Local_Auth.md

 Your Active Directory enforces password compliance.
 Your IOS XE box can too!

-IOS XE supports Common Criteria Policies and they allow Network Engineers to configure options such as minimum and maximum password lengths, max number of times a character can be consecutively repeated and force use of upper, lower, numberic and special characters.
+IOS XE supports Common Criteria Policies that allow Network Engineers to configure options such as minimum and maximum password lengths, max number of times a character can be consecutively repeated and force use of upper, lower, numberic and special characters.
 <br><br>
 In this task we will view and run a playbook that will create a Common Criteria Policy and a local user with a password that is compliant.